-A person who has earned a bachelor's degree from a regionally accredited college or university may earn another bachelor's degree from Weslevan provided he or she meets minimal residency and curricular requirements.
-A graduate of Weslevan may complete an additional major or minor after graduation or, in some cases, earn an additional bachelor's degree, provided he or she meets specific requirements.
+A person who has earned a bachelor's degree from a regionally accredited college or university may earn another bachelor's degree from Wesleyan provided he or she meets minimal residency and curricular requirements are met.
+A graduate of Wesleyan may complete an additional major or minor after graduation or, in some cases, earn an additional bachelor's degree, provided specific requirements are met.
 Policies governing completion of additional majors, minors and degrees are available from the Academic Services Office.